 –Experiment before leaving with old-school hacks such as homemade watering funnels constructed from empty liter soda bottles.
 They might look weird, but they can be helpful.

-–While larger containers of these plants will likely weather your absence, smaller pots and hanging baskets typically do not hold enough soil to get and stay thoroughly moist.
+–Larger containers of these plants will likely weather your absence.
+However, smaller pots and hanging baskets typically do not hold enough soil to get and stay thoroughly moist.
 Here, consider investing in an inexpensive drip system on a timer.

 –Finally, nothing is guaranteed.
 A blistering heat spell or bout of hot, dry wind can take out even those plants that are extra hardy.
 If you’re really concerned, there’s probably a neighbor kid you can train to water!